How to Report an Insurance Incident

 Describe what happened: the date, time, location, and parties involved.
 Be factual and accurate.
 Do not speculate about fault or downplay the extent of damage.

-2
+Step 2

-Receive Your Claim Number
+Claim Reference Number

-3
+Step 3

 Adjuster Assignment